GoogleCloudPlatform/abap-sdk-sample-archivelink-content-repository/README.md

 On your Google Cloud project enable the Google Cloud storage API and set up a bucket with nearline storage.

+**Note** : The Service Account that you have configured in the Client Key configuration should have the IAM roles Storage Object Creator `roles/storage.objectCreator` and Storage Admin `roles/storage.admin`

 ## Steps to setup Archive Link for Cloud Storage